 The MTi’s (MTi-1, MTi-10 and MTi-100 series) and MTw has been designed as an orientation sensor.
-The MTi-G-710, although also primarily an orientation sensor, offers velocity and position output and can be used in outdoor applications.
+The MTi-7 and MTi-G-710, although also primarily orientation sensors, offer velocity and position output and can be used in outdoor applications.

 If you intend to calculate velocity and/or position, from acceleration data, using the MTi or MTw, you will need to subtract the gravity component from the acceleration data and provide an initial velocity.
 Double integration of acceleration data to estimate position is very inaccurate due to integration drift inherent with sensor noise and bias.
 When integrating sensor data, you will implicitly have to accept integration drift.
 Expect the position estimate to be acceptable for a short period of time only, in the order of seconds.
 In order to get the free acceleration the gravity needs to be subtracted in the global frame.
 The calibrated data from the MTi /MTw however is expressed in the object frame.
 The object is the Motion Tracker (MT).
 To convert the measurements to the global frame, the orientation output of the MT can be used.

 So called "zero velocity update" techniques allow to minimize the drift in situations where people are walking.
-The technique is for example mentioned in this link.
+Refer to this article for an example.

 Please note that you need to use either the quaternion or matrix representation of the orientation for that purpose.
 Euler angles are not suitable for this kind of calculation.
 By using the Free Acceleration provided by the MTi-20, MTi-30, MTi-200 or MTi-300 you can skip the gravity subtraction.
 This is already done by the filter.